JoeSpencer1/NN_TiAlTa/README.md

-# temperature-dependant
+# Physics-informed neural network

 ## Description
-My version of the neural network created by Lu et al., used to find the impact of temperature.
+My version of the neural network published by Lu et al., used to find the impact of temperature.
 Lu et al.'s paper can be found [here](https://www.pnas.org/content/early/2020/03/13/1922210117), and the code they used can be found [here](https://github.com/lululxvi/deep-learning-for-indentation).

 ## Data
-This work uses different data than Lu et al. It can be found in the [data](data) folder.
+The data used in this work can be found in the [data](data) folder.
 The data was collected from nanoindentation tests performed on samples of 33% TiAlTa at different temperatures.

 ## Code
 All code is contained in the [src](src) folder.
 A short summary of each file is provided below: